-The Hyundai Santa Cruz employs a 2.5-liter DITC gasoline engine that is officially estimated to achieve 190+ horsepower and 180+ pound-feet of torque in the low-output configurations and 275+ horsepower and 310+ pound-feet of torque in the high-output configurations.
-The EPA estimated fuel economy figures aren’t looking good, though, especially compared to the Ford Maverick hybrid’s 40 MPG city (targeted EPA est.), which makes the business case for a hybrid variant stronger.
+The Hyundai Santa Cruz is available with a 2.5L GDI engine and a 2.5L TGDI engine, both gas-powered units.
+The naturally aspirated engine develops 191 hp and 181 lb.-ft. of torque, while the turbocharged engine produces 281 hp and 311 lb.-ft. of torque.
+The EPA estimated fuel economy figures aren’t looking good, though, especially compared to the Ford Maverick hybrid’s 42 MPG city/33 MPG highway/37 MPG combined (EPA est.), which makes the business case for a hybrid variant stronger.

 |Hyundai Santa Cruz Configuration||EPA-estimated Fuel Economy|

-On the Hyundai Santa Cruz Hybrid/Santa Cruz Electric
+On the Hyundai Santa Cruz Hybrid & Hyundai Santa Cruz EV

-Interestingly, even before the unveiling, Hyundai’s Chief Creative Officer, Luc Donckerwolke, told Autocar UK that the company would apply an electric powertrain to the Santa Cruz.
+Interestingly, even before the unveiling, Hyundai’s Chief Creative Officer, Luc Donckerwolke, told Autocar that the company would apply an electric powertrain to the Santa Cruz.
 He said the company would have to wait a bit, but electrification was definitely on the cards for the truck.
-Donckerwolke didn’t mention a timetable but expect to see the first electrified Santa Cruz in 2023.

 The speed of the introduction would depend on the acceptance of the gas-powered models and the demand for hybrid vehicles in this class.
 With Ford applying pressure with the launch of the highly competitive Maverick hybrid, we don’t see Hyundai waiting too long to bring out its gas-electric truck.

-On June 16, 2021, Jose Munoz hinted to foxnews.com that the combustion engine variant was just the beginning of the Santa Cruz’ story.
+On June 16, 2021, Jose Munoz hinted to foxnews.com that the combustion engine variant was just the beginning of the Santa Cruz’s story.

-The new Hyundai Tucson on which the Santa Cruz is based is offered with a 44.2 kW electric motor and a 1.49 kWh battery pack with a 1.6-liter gas turbo engine, and the Hyundai Tucson PHEV takes this a step further with a 13.8 kWh battery pack enabling a pure electric range of 32 miles.
+The new Hyundai Tucson, on which the Santa Cruz is based, is offered in a hybrid variant with a 1.6-liter gas turbo engine, a 44.2 kW electric motor, and a 1.49 kWh battery pack.
+The Hyundai Tucson PHEV takes this a step further with a 66.9 kW motor and a 13.8 kWh battery pack.
+It has an EPA-est. pure electric range of 33 miles.

 Platform supports advanced powertrains

-The Santa Cruz, hybrid or ICE, isn’t a workhorse like the body-on-frame Ford Ranger or Toyota Hilux.
+The Santa Cruz, hybrid, EV or ICE, isn’t a workhorse like the body-on-frame Ford Ranger or Toyota Hilux.
 Akin to the Honda Ridgeline, it’s more of a recreational or light-work truck, fit to transport motorcycles, bicycles, camping gear, and light-duty work tools and equipment.

 Hyundai kicked off production of the gas-powered Santa Cruz on June 22, 2021.
-The company manufactures the pickup truck at the Montgomery (Alabama) plant in the U.S. This is the first time it is making five vehicles at once at the American plant; Elantra, Tucson, Sonata, and Santa Fe are the other models built at this site.
-The South Korean automaker’s first open bed vehicle for North America will start reaching U.S. dealerships in the following weeks.
+The company manufactures the truck at the Montgomery (Alabama) plant in the United States.
+This is the first time it is making five vehicles at once at the American plant; Elantra, Tucson, Sonata, and Santa Fe are the other models built at this site.
+The South Korean automaker’s first open-bed vehicle for North America reached U.S. dealerships in the weeks that followed.

 Hyundai Santa Cruz FAQs